 - Fair compensation and benefits

 - Comprehensive reward and recognition systems

-- Positive work environment, culture and working relationships
+Positive work environment.

-- Clear expectations, goals and feedback
+- Clear expectations, goals and feedbackLearning, development and

-- Learning, development and career progression
+- career progression

+- culture and working relationships

-- · Challenging and engaging work
+- Challenging and engaging work

 - Positive work-life balance

 When do we engage with employees?

 Employee engagement is continuous and operates at all levels throughout the business.
 Formal structures such as the appraisal process and the Employee Advisory Group (EAG) complement regular discussions within teams, across projects and with the senior executives.